tgirke/GEN242/content/en/tutorials/github/github.md

     git commit -am "some edits"; git push -u origin main # or master
     ```

+Important:

-Note, in order to work with private GitHub repositories, users need to activate in their GitHub account under `Settings`
+In order to work with _private GitHub repositories_ like the ones used in GEN242, users need to activate in their GitHub account under `Settings`
 as authentication method either a [personal access token](https://bit.ly/3u8GRkT) or an [ssh key](https://bit.ly/3KcWixN).
 The latter ssh key method is usually preferred.
 To commit to a private GitHub repository from the HPCC cluster, you need to generate an ssh key from your home account using
 the standard Linux `ssh-keygen` method as described [here](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys), and then upload the